zoroqi/srid.ca/7e8bedee.md

   - actualism/method
 ---

-# *Be* your feelings
+# Stop dissociating; *be* your feelings

 People tend to develop a sort of numbness towards their feelings.
-In spirituality, this dissociative tendency is heightened to the nth degree (the vipassana method by Mr. Goenka, for example, has one dissociate from their feelings and identify with physical sensations).
+This is what everyday normal dissociation is.
+In spirituality, this dissociative tendency is heightened to the nth degree[^goenka].
 In actualism, one needs to get back to *being* their feelings before engaging <603fe2cd?cf>.

 srinathjelly on Apr, 2020: